StevenTan123/unity_textbook_walkthrough/README.md

 A blank project in Unity version 2023.2.4f1 used in Lab 1 of EN.601.257 at JHU.

 This should serve as an example of correct repository structure.
 Note:
-- `.gitignore` file is in the repository's root.
+- The `.gitignore` file is in the repository's root.
 Be sure to select the "Unity" template for the `.gitignore` when creating your own Unity repository.
 - The repo itself **is** the Unity project file.
 When in the Unity Hub, choose to open the repository from disk after cloning.